ktesfaye/IO/README.md

-Write different functions that answer the respective questions.

 ### Part 1

 For this part, solve two different questions.
 The first one is implementing mastermind game and the second one is currency denomination.